 - One time I pitched the former executive editor of The New York Times in a voicemail.
 She left me a (very nice) voicemail back.
 I’d like to think that she thinks about me occasionally and wonders what became of me.

-- In high school I spent three illustrious years as a competitive diver, placed into the states competition my senior year, and lasted long enough to be deemed the second worst diver there.
+- In high school I spent three illustrious years as a competitive diver, placed into the states competition my senior year, and lasted long enough to be deemed the second worst diver in the state of Connecticut.

 - I have met Miranda Sings, and we have a photo together, but I don’t know where it is so you’re just going to have to trust me on this one.